giant-consortium/cookbook/phenotyping.md

 This repository provides a containerized pipeline for QC and deriviation of phenotype data for subsequent GWAS analysis.
 The dependencies for the pipeline are distributed as a .sif file that can be run using apptainer/singularity.

+Typically, we expect baseline measures of anthropometric traits for analysis.
+However, for studies with longitudinal measures without a single baseline measure, we suggest using the median value across the time-series.
+Age for the median value should either be captured or calculated.

 ## Usage

 1. **Clone the pre-phasing/imputation repo from GitHub**